ASR1221/currency_exchange_flutter_app/README.md

 - Create crypto currency wallet to send and receive crypto currencies.
 - List Crypto Currencies with their rate.
-- Star any Crypto Currency to watch it's rate it once your enter the app.
+- Get historical data for any cuurency and display it in charts.
 - Convert any Crypto Currency to many real world currencies.
+- Crypto news from many different sources.

 ## Set up and run on your device